plusangel/simple_robot/README.md

 ### Topics

-Publish:

-~/encoders:
+~/encoders (simple_robot_gazebo::encoders msg):
-This topic publishes encoders custom messages.
+In this topic you can find encoders custom messages published.
 Those messages contains the timestamp and the encoder ticks for each joint.

-Listen:

-~/joint_velocities:
+~/odom (nav_msgs::Odometry)
+In this topic you can find nav_msgs messages published, indicating the odometry of the robot based on the gazebo simulation.

+~/pose (geometry_msgs::Pose2D)
+In this topic you can find Pose2D messages published, indicating the x,y and theta of the robot based on the gazebo simulation.

+~/joint_velocities(std_msgs::Int16MultiArray)
 This topic listens to Int16MultiArray messages which are the velocities for each joint of the robot.